j0nk0/ransomware/README.md

 ## The end

-As you can see, building a functional ransomware, with some of the best existing algorithms is not dificult, anyone with some programming skills can build that in any programming language.
+As you can see, building a functional ransomware, with some of the best existing algorithms is not dificult, anyone with some programming skills can build it, in any programming language.